rbm4/apocalipsebr-zomboid-patches/README.md

 The launcher will ask you a series of questions:

 1. **Select a version** - choose the number matching your server's game build (e.g. `42.17.0`)
-2. **Path to your Project Zomboid installation** - paste either the folder path or the full path to `projectzomboid.jar`.
-Both work:
+2. **Path to your Project Zomboid installation** - paste the path to the folder that contains `ProjectZomboid64.json`.
+On a default Steam install that is:
    ```
    Z:\SteamLibrary\steamapps\common\ProjectZomboid
    ```
-   or
+   You can also paste the full path to the JSON file itself and the script will use its parent folder:
    ```
-   Z:\SteamLibrary\steamapps\common\ProjectZomboid\projectzomboid.jar
+   Z:\SteamLibrary\steamapps\common\ProjectZomboid\ProjectZomboid64.json
    ```
    The script will tell you if the path is wrong so you can try again.
 3. **Which patch to apply** - type `0` to apply all patches, or a number to apply just one.